-If this is the first time you have introduced a new rhythm or pitch in as written symbols, you may want additional practice before you assess.
+If this is the first time you’ve introduced a new rhythm or pitch, you may want to provide additional practice before you assess.
 Do NOT take an assessment yet if your observations indicate less than 80% of your students are able to read independently and will be successful.
 I prefer to use a benchmark of 90% success rate.

 Keep students active and engaged singing or chanting while they pick up their supplies.
 Use every second of class time in a productive way.

 I wrote a song called “Write Your Name.”
-We often sing this simple song as we pick up our music and pencils.
-This song prompts students to write their names on their music as soon as they get back to their spot without any further directions from me.
+We often sing this simple song as we pick up our sheet music and pencils.
+This song prompts students to write their names on their music as soon as they get back to their spots without any further directions from me.

-Have student supplies already laid out and where they can be easily accessed.
+Have student supplies ready where they can be easily accessed.
 Students should stay in their seating arrangement order and lead from one end of the row to pick up their music and pencils.
 This eliminates any jostling for who will be the first in line.

-As we sing and pick up supplies students stay in order as they circle around and re-seat themselves in our expanded seating position which creates more room between the rows.
-In my music classes, we sit on the floor and this expanded position gives students more room to lay down and get comfortable to write.
+As we sing and pick up supplies students stay in order as they circle around and re-seat themselves in our expanded seating position.
+This creates more space between the rows.
+In my music classes, we sit on the floor and this expanded position gives students room to lay down and get comfortable to write.